Leeyyhh/Multimodal-Based-User-Association-and-Beamforming/README.md

 ---

-### 2. GNN-Based Optimization: User Association & Beamforming
+### DATASET 2.
+GNN-Based Optimization: User Association & Beamforming

 We use the detection results and RF pilot data to train a GNN for joint optimization.
 Due to device limitations, we precompute detection results and use them directly.